Professor of English

 Office hours: 11:30 to 12:30 Tuesdays and Thursdays, and by appointment

 Tim Engles teaches courses in contemporary and multicultural American literature, as well as a variety of writing courses.
 His primary research area is critical whiteness studies, and his scholarship has appeared in numerous journals, edited books and reference sources.
-He is the editor of Towards a Bibliography of Critical Whiteness Studies and co-editor of Approaches to Teaching DeLillo's White Noise and Critical Approaches to Don DeLillo.
+He is co-editor of Approaches to Teaching DeLillo's White Noise and Critical Approaches to Don DeLillo.
 He also serves on the editorial board of the journal MELUS: Multi-Ethnic Literature of the United States.
+His book, White Male Nostalgia in Contemporary North American Literature, is in progress (Palgrave Macmillan).

 Frequently Taught CoursesStudies in Twentieth-Century American Literature (ENG 5010): "Toni Morrison and Don DeLillo," "Multicultural Paradigm Shifts" and "Multicultural Authors and Authorship"